Logo Design By Porter Smith-Thayer, Principal Designer and

 Founder of Graphic Presentations

 My clients are successful innovators with important information to share.
 My passion is distilling the essence into compelling images that tell the story in an instant!
-The power of a well-designed image lies in its ability to communicate without explanation.
+The power of a well-executed logo design lies in its ability to communicate without explanation.

 I'm hands-on throughout the creative process and consistently deliver high quality in all situations.
 Whether it's cutting-edge technology or drawing by hand, I can do whatever it takes to achieve the look you want.
-I especially like creating powerful logos that stand the test of time.
+I especially like creating a powerful brand logo design that stands the test of time.

 The process we undertake together is dynamic, interactive, creative, and fun.
 I bring energy, experience, and technical skill to every step to deliver on your vision, connecting you with your audience in a meaningful way.

 You are busy running your business.
 I'm your artistic and strategic resource, from concept to finish.
-You can trust that I will do it right.
+You can trust that I will do your company logo design right.